msteffan/fundamentals/03_a_computer_program/02_text_fundamentals.md

 3
 ```

-Our computer executed the instructions that we gave it one after the other from
+Our computer executed the instructions that we gave it, one after the other, from
 top to bottom.
-Let's modify our program to utilize another data type, strings.
+Let's modify our program to utilize another data type – strings.

 ```ruby
 # Time for departure